bernhardAxonIvy/doc/source/engine-guide/integration/reverse-proxy/microsoft-iis/index.rst

   .. figure:: /_images/iis/iis-url-rewrite.png

+  There are features of Axon Ivy which requires WebSocket.
+Therefore we automatically install the WebSocket feature.
+IIS-ARR is not able to negotiate WebSocket compression, therefore we need to always set the HTTP Header :code:`SEC_WEBSOCKET_EXTENSIONS` to empty.
+  By adding :code:`HTTP_SEC_WEBSOCKET_EXTENSIONS` to :guilabel:`IIS Server Variable` and setting :code:`HTTP_SEC_WEBSOCKET_EXTENSIONS` on the :code:`ivy-route-all` rewrite rule to empty.

 * **Terminate SSL on IIS** is that IIS serves the |ivy-engine| over HTTPS but the connection between IIS and |ivy-engine| is HTTP.
 We highly recommend to :ref:`setup your IIS this way <reverse-proxy-terminate-ssl>`.
 This will